Assessing the Latent Automated Program Repair Capabilities of Large Language Models using Round-Trip Translation: Introduction

-\head{Contributions.~} The main contributions of this work are: \emph{(i)}~we propose a novel approach for automated program repair using round-trip translation with large language models; \emph{(ii)}~we thoroughly test RTT with eight language models, four APR benchmarks with various context sizes and bug types, and 10 different seeds for open-source models; \emph{(iii)}~we investigate the performance of RTT with two intermediate representations: another PL and English language; \emph{(iv)}~we explore the trade-off between LLM size and repair performance; \emph{(v)}~we show that RTT repairs 101 of 164 bugs in the HumanEval-Java benchmark and repairs 46 bugs that were not fixed by other methods, even those fine-tuned on APR tasks; \emph{(vi)}~we release the code for RTT and results obtained to ensure replication and verification of our work.\footnote{ ~ Replication package on Zenodo: \url{https://doi.org/10.5281/zenodo.10500593}. }
+\head{Contributions:} The main contributions of this work are as follows: \begin{enumerate}[$\star$,nosep] \item We present the first systematic empirical evaluation of RTT with LLMs for APR, an area previously overlooked by other APR approaches; \item We asess RTTs effectiveness across nine language models (six open-source models and three API-based), four common APR benchmarks with various context sizes and bug types, and 10 different seeds; \item We compare the effectiveness of using another programming language versus using natural language as the intermediate representation in the RTT pipeline; \item We analyze the trade-offs between LLM size, temperature, and repair performance; \item Our findings include that RTT generates plausible patches for 100 of 164 bugs in the HumanEval-Java benchmark, and 97 were found to be correct in our manual assessment.
+Moreover, over all four benchmarks, RTT generates plausible patches for 46 bugs that were not fixed by other methods, even those fine-tuned on the APR task.
+Note that the evaluation of patches for QuixBugs and Defects4J only considered patch plausibility, which has inherent limitations, such as ignoring potential overfitting to test code; \item We provide an in-depth qualitative analysis of RTT-generated patches for QuixBugs and HumanEval-Java, identifying common repair patterns, characteristics, and underlying challenges associated with the approach; \item We conclude by discussing the benefits, limitations, and potential role of RTT in the APR landscape, based on our empirical findings; \item We release the code for RTT and results obtained to ensure replication and verification of our work, including the manual assessment of patch correctness on over 5,000 RTT-generated patches for HumanEval-Java.\footnote{~ The replication package is available for download from Zenodo: \url{https://doi.org/10.5281/zenodo.10500593}. } \end{enumerate}